Gained a variety of new skills through work experience? Here's how best to sell them to potential employers.

 Employers look for an insight into their industry just much as your academic achievements.
 If you've worked in an engineering environment - no matter what level - use what knowledge you have gained to impress.

 "If your course involved an industrial placement, highlight any practical engineering skills you've developed in addition to those attained in a laboratory or workshop.
-If you have undertaken an internship, talk about how the skills you learned can be applied such as managing resources and time," she adds.
+If you have undertaken an internship, talk about how the skills you learned can be applied such as managing resources and time."

-"All employers are concerned about two things, have you got the basics of what the job and industry requires in place and can you employ theoretical skills in a practical manner," continues Chris Slay, ceo of international recruitment organisation Skills Provision.
+"All employers are concerned about two things, have you got the basics of what the job and industry requires in place and can you employ theoretical skills in a practical manner," continues CEO of international recruitment organisation Skills Provision.

 "The most important things to highlight in any CV are those aspects which will be beneficial to the employer.
 So, taking the above practical example of applied success, the outcomes should be turned into something measurable - volume/time/money.
-Equally important is the analysis and practical application to achieve the outcomes," he adds.
+Equally important is the analysis and practical application to achieve the outcomes," they add.